Sly143/neural-numerical-replicability/README.md

   - JCN_2019_v4.0_appendix_Eqs_Parameters.pdf
   - README.md

 # How to compile the C++ source code
 1. Edit the make file *Makefile*
    - path for the compiler and Boost library.
    - To use double, long double or Boost precision, you should comment/uncomment the lines (9-16) based on your choice.
 2. Execute the make command.
 3. Make sure that your HH_BBT2017_allP.exe file was created
-4. Make sure the result diretory exist, otherwise create it.
+4. Create a directory named results
 5. For simulations with 100% excitatorys neurons with vInh = 70 mV (Figure 1 and Figure 2B) type the following line code:
 ```HH_BBT2017_allP.exe -pExcN 1.0 -vInh 70```